Can You Drive a Vehicle in Ontario with No Licence Plates?

-To purchase the personalised licence plate the buyer must have the driver’s licence number or RIN.
+To purchase the personalized license plate the buyer must have the driver’s license number or RIN.
 All outstanding fines must be paid before these plates can be purchased.
 This also includes any outstanding payments that are owed for the Highway 407 toll.

-- The cost for the personalised is around $310.
+- The cost for the personalized is around $310.
 For two to eight characters but no graphic.

 - If there is a graphic then two to six characters are allowed with it at the cost of $336.40.

-The owner of licence plates has the responsibility of making sure that the plates are properly used and remain compliant with the laws.
+The owner of license plates has the responsibility of making sure that the plates are properly used and remain compliant with the laws.